Medication Management Programs

 Citation: Drugs, 75(5), 445-454

-Describes the AIDS Drug Assistance Program (ADAP) and how the program helps clients who are living with HIV/AIDS to acquire HIV medications as well as health insurance.
+Describes the Ryan White HIV/AIDS Program (RWHAP) Part B and the AIDS Drug Assistance Program (ADAP) and how the programs help clients who are living with HIV/AIDS acquire HIV medications as well as health insurance.
 Lists current resources related to ADAPs and describes technical assistance which is offered by NASTAD to help programs achieve the best patient outcomes.

 Organization(s): National Alliance of State & Territorial AIDS Directors (NASTAD)